SupaeroDataScience/deep-learning/vision/README.md

-# Deep Learning for Computer Vision, practical session at ISAE-SUPAERO
+# Introduction to Convolutional Neural Networks

 ## Introduction

-This repository contains the code and documentation of a "Deep Learning practical session" given at ISAE-SUPAERO on December 6th 2023
+This repository contains the code and documentation of a "Introduction to CNNs" given at ISAE-SUPAERO on November 18th 2025

-The introduction slides can be accessed at [this URL website](https://fchouteau.github.io/isae-practical-deep-learning).
+The introduction slides can be accessed at [this URL website](https://fchouteau.github.io/isae-intro-to-cnns).

 It is recommended to read it first as it contains the necessary information to run this from scratch.

-There are four notebooks at the root of this repository, those are the exercises
+There are five notebooks at the root of this repository, those are the exercises

 ## Where to run it ?